OntimizeWeb/docs/_docs/11-app-config.md

 - **servicesConfiguration:** Object that contains the services configuration parameters.
 Learn more [here](#services-configuration).
 - **appMenuConfiguration:** Object defining application menu structure.
 Learn more [here](#menu-configuration).
 - **applicationLocales:** Set of available locales for the application.
 - **defaultLocale:** Default language if browser language is not found in application.
+This value must exist into `applicationLocales`.
 - **remoteConfig:** remote configuration object.
 You can read more about this [here](#remote-configuration).
   - **path:** remote configuration path.
   - **endpoint:** the base path of the URL used for the remote configuration requests.
 Default value is provided by `apiEndpoint`.